akersh-s/sample-skill-nodejs-sauce-boss/content/3-integrate/b-build-document.md

 > separate them from your coding logic.

 **1.3.** Create a new file called **launchrequest.json** in your newly created **documents** folder.
-We’ll come back to fill this out later with the resulting document from the APL Authoring Tool.
+It'll remain empty for now.
+We’ll populate once we have a complete APL document from later in this exercise.

 **1.4.** In a new browser tab, open the **APL Authoring Tool**.
 You can do so by selecting the option for **Display** on the left hand